All Episodes

 So in practice, CRT means the idea that the USA is an oppressive system based on a framework, something like the one that I just described.

-But within that framework, so let me ask you does this have any relation to Marxism in the sense that Marxism, philosophically and politically, as I understand it.
+So let me ask you, does this have any relation to Marxism in the sense that Marxism philosophically and politically, as I understand it, so you're obviously way more of an expert than I am on this.

 So I'm just asking questions as an interested layman.

-And is it just sort of a coincidence that we're seeing the same sort of language and mentality in CRT, or are they or does Marxists this academic Marxist thought actually sort of stem into uh critical race theory in a real way?
+And is it just sort of a coincidence that we're seeing the same sort of language and mentality in CRT?

-But the crude way to say this is that what CRT does is take Marxist class theory and substitute white people for rich people as the big bad, as the villain in the end.
+Well, I think that the crude way to say this, and again, like Rod Graham or somebody, we have a half hour debate, there is a response, but the crude way to say this is that what CRT does is take Marxist class theory and substitute white people for rich people as the big bad, as the villain in the end.

 Right, right.

-We're the the white people are the new bougie, right?
+We're the white people, the new bougie.

-This portion of this thing.
+This portion of this then.

-Um but yeah, I mean, so like as you know, and I think this might have been what you're about to say, actually.
+But yeah, I mean, so like, as you know, and I think this might have been what you're about to say, actually, like the original critical theory was communism, basically.

-That's not like a right wing talking point.
+That's not a right-wing talking point.

-Communism, and maybe you could go before that to um what Rousseau property was set up as a plot against the poor man and all that.
+Communism, and maybe you could go before that to what Rousseau property was set up as a plot against the poor man and all that.

-But the idea of communist or Marxist theory is again that what we think of as facially neutral systems are oppressive systems designed by the rich man.
+But the idea of communist or Marxist theory is, again, that what we think of as facially neutral systems are oppressive systems designed by the rich man.

 So the rich man is trying to exploit your labor, and that's why the laws mandate that you have to work or restrict vagrancy or something like this.

-And to some extent, your labor is alienated, your labor is stolen from you, the rich man pays you less than you produce in terms of the value of you know every burger you put together during your shift and so on.
+The rich man pays you less than you produce in terms of the value of every burger you put together during your shift and so on.

 So the idea of communist theory is that the rich are screwing everybody.

-They're the first people with property, so they set up the property laws.
+So they set up the property laws.

-They are the people that own the means of production, so they set up the labor laws.
+They are the people that own the means of production.

-What critical race theory does to try to cut off could be a ramble here.
+What critical race theory does, to try to cut off, could be a ramble here.

-Um, I mean, the feminist version, I think we've all heard on dates, if nothing else.
+I mean, the feminist version, I think we've all heard on dates, if nothing else.

-You know, now there's critical fat theory and there's queer theory.
+You know, now there's critical fat theory and there's queer theory, but it's all the same.

 It's like when people say heteronormativity, what they mean is that straight people are the rich.